What happens before the procedure?

 Smoking and illicit drug use must be strictly avoided before the procedure.
 We take smoking very seriously as a high risk for any procedure, so you must be aware of the cancellation policy if you smoke.
 Smoking increases the risk of some serious complications during and after surgery.
 Ideally, you should stop smoking at least 8 weeks prior to a procedure, cutting down does not reduce the risk of complications, however, the greatest health benefit is gained by quitting smoking for good.
 More information about the possible complications, as well as information about how to quit, is available here.

-You should be fit and healthy, and avoid blood thinning medication such as aspirin, anti-inflammatory medicine and warfarin.
+You should be fit and healthy, and avoid blood thinning medication such as aspirin anti-inflammatory medicine.
 At least two consultations are needed before most procedures.
 A full history and examination will be conducted.
 You will be started on antibiotics and extensive instructions will be given.

 What happens during the procedure?